François Fournier (stamp forger): Fournier's philosophy

 A page of Fournier "facsimiles" of Mauritius.

-Fournier was a proud man who was said to have a chip on each shoulder and he was deeply wounded by any criticism.
-He always saw himself as the champion of the little man, the collector of modest means who could not afford the high prices demanded by dealers for the great philatelic rarities.
+Fournier was a man who was stated to be unfairly treated, but was unable to accept any criticism.
+He was a collector of modest means who could not afford the high prices demanded by dealers for the great philatelic rarities.
 Fournier was happy to help these collectors fill gaps in their printed albums with an expertly produced facsimile at a fraction of the price of the real thing.
 He always pointed out that he only produced facsimiles of stamps from dead countries or of items that were no longer valid for postal use.
 This ignored, however, the possible subsequent misrepresentation of his work as genuine.

 Consistent with his philosophy, and somewhat hypocritically, Fournier roundly condemned the reprinting of stamps and sale of remainders by governments as swindles against the collector which destroyed the value of the originals.
 He claimed that "Le Fac-Simile is the only stamp journal exposing speculators and their exploits."

 There is no evidence that Fournier himself passed off any of his work as other than a facsimile.
 However, he always resisted attempts to identify his work as facsimiles by overprinting, marking on the reverse or any other method.
 We cannot know whether Fournier was simply naive about the purpose to which his work could be put, or just chose to turn a blind eye to the obvious possibilities for fraud.

 Fournier was never convicted of any criminal offence.